 Forster Travel Guide

+Located in the Mid-North Coast region of New South Wales, Forster is a lovely coastal town with views of the Tasman Sea and numerous inlets to explore.
 Forster has a population of 14,000 permanent residents.
 During the Christmas holiday season, the population of the town can expand to about 20,000 people, however Forster is a quiet place throughout the rest of the year.

-Things to see and do in Forster
+Things to do in Forster

-After an exciting day of traveling in Booti Booti, rest on the soft sand of Elizabeth Beach.
+Rest on the soft sand of Elizabeth Beach.
 This is one of the cleanest beaches in New South Wales, and you will be calmed by the vast expanse of beautiful turquoise water.

 Forster and the surrounding areas have a subtropical climate.
 You can expect humid conditions during every season.
 The average minimum temperature during the coldest month of temperature is about 9 degrees.
 During the warmest month of summer, the average maximum temperature is 26 degrees.
 Forster is frequently visited for its idyllic conditions, so come prepared to enjoy a seaside paradise.